- Include in your itinerary the Italy attractions that have gained worldwide popularity to make sure your trip is jam-packed with sightseeing.

 If you’re traveling during the summer stretch, between June and August, whip out the beach glad rags you packed.
 It’s time for some Mediterranean sea and sand.

 Sardinia's southern beaches are a frontrunner if you love surfing.
-Campania and Sicily beaches are also popular among water lovers.
+Campania and Sicily beaches are also popular among water lovers and those looking for a beach vacation in Italy.

 Kitesurfing, water skiing, canoeing, paddleboarding, and more — it’s all up to you.